uniwebcms/component-library-template/README2.md

 ## Testing Components

-You have three ways to test your components during development:
+You have three ways to test your components during development.
+Note that these testing approaches all work with Dev Mode - a special state that allows you to connect unregistered libraries to websites.
+For production use, you'll need to register your library as explained in the Publishing section.

 1. **Production deployment:** impractical for fluid testing but needs no local setup
 2. **Local Development:** use a local mock site powered by the Uniweb Runtime Environment